Leaving your job

 If you leave your job before your normal retirement age, you can keep your pension benefit on deposit in the plan.
 This is called a deferred pension.

 If you think you may work again for an employer that participates in BC's Municipal Pension Plan, you may consider leaving your pension benefit on deposit in the plan.
 You can then restart contributions to the plan, which may increase your future pension benefit.

 Even if you don’t plan to return to work for an employer that participates in the plan, leaving your pension benefit on deposit with the plan can be a good choice.
 A pension is a significant financial asset that will provide you with a lifetime monthly income.
-It may also provide your spouse with an income if you die before them, depending on the pension option you choose.

 After you reach your earliest retirement age and before you turn 71 (the age when you have to start drawing your pension), you may apply to receive a monthly pension that will continue for your lifetime.